-On arrival you will be weighed and measured and have some observations done; pulse, respirations, blood pressure and temperature.
+On arrival your child will be weighed and measured and have some observations done; pulse, respirations, blood pressure and temperature.

 A skin prick test will be performed for the food we are going to challenge.
-Where possible we will also do a "prick-to-prick" test for the food we are about to challenge as well as the solutions that you may have also been skin prick tested to before.
+Where possible we will also do a "prick-to-prick" test for the food we are about to challenge as well as the solutions that your child may have also been skin prick tested to before.

-The team (doctor or nurse) will ask various questions to ensure that you and your parent/carer understand the procedure and will answer any questions that you may have.
+The team (doctor or nurse) will ask various questions to ensure that you and your child understand the procedure and will answer any questions that you may have.

-Once the challenge commences an increasing amount of food will be given at intervals that is decided by the medical staff and you will be closely monitored in the day case area throughout the entire test.
+Once the challenge commences an increasing amount of food will be given at intervals that is decided by the medical staff and your child will be closely monitored in the day case area throughout the entire test.

-If no reactions occur and the challenge is completed, you will be observed for a further one hour and will then be discharged.
-If a reaction has occurred, we will ensure you are treated and well before discharge.
+If no reactions occur and the challenge is completed your child will be observed for a further one hour and will then be discharged.
+If a reaction has occurred, we will ensure your child is treated and well before discharge.